For Health Systems, ACOs, and Population Health Leaders

 President & CEO, LifeBridge Health

-Start with one population, not an enterprise-wide rollout
+Start with one population, not

 Health-Shared can begin with a focused pilot around a defined population, condition, or transition pathway — making it easier to test, learn, and build an internal case for scale.

-Start with one cohort and a clear operational goal.
+Pilot-ready: start with one cohort and a clear operational goal.

-Test the model before wider rollout — without a full enterprise commitment.
+Low-friction: test the model before wider rollout — without a full enterprise commitment.

-Build a real case around outcomes, engagement, and operational fit.
+Executive-relevant: build a real case around outcomes, engagement, and operational fit.

-Example starting populations
+Example starting populations:

-• Heart failure or COPD follow-up
+- heart failure or COPD follow-up;

-• Healthy aging / senior populations
+- healthy aging / senior populations;

 Research and evidence underpinning the model

 Health-Shared is grounded in published work on communities of practice, patient engagement, community engagement, and digital self-management support.
+We can share a fuller evidence pack during the demo or in the Executive Brief.

 Virtual communities of practice and patient activation